Parsley is very Nutritious and Simple to Grow – Everything You Need To Know About How to Grow Parsley.

 - Parsley needs the soil temperature to drop reasonably low for the seeds to germinate (around 40°F / 5°C) although the ideal temperature is at (70°F / 21°C to 80°F / 27°C) anything above or below these temperatures will result in the seeds not being able to germinate.

-- Sprinkle a generous amount of seed on top of a container filled with general potting mix.
+- Sprinkle a generous amount of seed on top of a container filled with a healthy potting mix.
+For indoor herbs, use a good commercial potting soil and not garden soil.
 Lightly cover the seeds with a fine layer of potting mix and water gently so as not to disturb them.

 - Place the containers in a light and airy location out of direct sunlight.
 A windowsill, greenhouse or glass room provides maximum light and the ability to control the temperature.
 Ensure your water lightly every day so that the soil is damp but not wet.